notowen333/ps5check/README.md

 Checks Amazon, Target, and psDirect for an available Playstation 5 console.
 If it finds one, it sends you a text message at the phone number you've provided a .env file.

+The methodology of the app is to search the HTML content of the provided pages for content that appears when the item is out of stock.
+If it doesn't find that content, it sends you a text message.

 ## Setup

 This app uses Twillio to send text messages.
 It's pretty easy to get your account started.
 After you make an account, you can set the following values in your .env file: